pwyf/aid-transparency-tracker/README.md

     python quickstart.py

+    or via the browser interface, go to "Refresh from Registry"

 Then run 3) to update all CKAN metadata and download the file:

     python download_iati_data.py

+    or via the  browser interface, go to "Download from Registry"

 In order for 3) to work, you need to have RabbitMQ running on your system (if you have Celery you should be fine) and then run:

     python download_backend.py

+You can also use `supervisor`:

+1. Rename the provided `supervisord.conf.tmpl` file to `supervisord.conf` to match your paths (especially the path to your virtualenv)
+2. Run `supervisord -n` (Remove `-n` if you don't want to see the output, but it's probably useful for testing)

 Run tests
 =========